Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/configure_PassPort_AM.md

 ---

-    title: Configuring PassPort AM
+    title: "Configuring PassPort AM "
-    linkTitle: Configuring PassPort AM
+    linkTitle: "Configuring PassPort AM"
-    weight: 200
+    weight: 190

----
-This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+---This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

 <span id="Procedure PassPort parameters"></span>